This example shows how to create a custom function and incorporate it in model simulation.

 The following procedure creates a custom function,

-that governs the amount of inhibitor.
-The output of the function is
+and a parameter that governs the amount of inhibitor.
+The output of the function

 In the MATLAB desktop, select File > New > Script, to open the MATLAB Editor.